hexahedronic/luahexed/CONTRIBUTING.md

 ## How to contribute

-If you're a member of the organization, you have write access already.
+If you're a member of the Hexahedronic organization, you have write access already.
 Otherwise, send us a pull request.
 A developer will review it and decide to pull it or not.

 ## Guidelines

+If you want your pull request to be accepted:

 - Please try to stick to our code style.
-If your code is too off-styled to our eyes, we will not merge it until it fixed.
+Code that is too different will not be merged until it is fixed.

-- Please use tabs for indentation.
+- Please avoid using spaces for indentation.

 - Please follow our directory structure.

+Members of the organization are also expected to follow these guidelines.

 ## What if my pull request is denied?